 Experience the Ice Magic Festival

-For 12 days (January 18–29, 2023) there is an exceptional event at Lake Louise.
+Between Jan.
+29 and Feb.
+2, 2025, Lake Louise will host an extraordinary event.
 The Ice Magic event is what winter in Canada is all about.
 This is where ice comes alive and serves as a form of art and architectural design.
 During this time, you can watch artists from around the world carve different frozen figures.

 Warm Up at Walliser Stube